ppeble/emissary-ingress.dev/content/en/docs/3.9/topics/running/http3.md

 ---
-title: "HTTP/3 configuration in $productName$"
+title: "HTTP/3 configuration in Emissary"
-description: "Configure HTTP/3 support with $productName$.
+description: "Configure HTTP/3 support with Emissary.
 Create services to handle UDP and TCP traffic and setup HTTP/3 with your cloud service provider."
 ---

-# HTTP/3 in $productName$
+# HTTP/3 in Emissary

 HTTP/3 is the third version of the Hypertext Transfer Protocol (HTTP).
 It is built on the [QUIC](https://www.chromium.org/quic/) network protocol rather than Transmission Control Protocol (TCP) like previous versions.

 ## The changes and challenges of HTTP/3

-Since the QUIC network protocol is built on UDP, most clients will require $productName$ to advertise its support for HTTP/3 using the `alt-svc` response header.
+Since the QUIC network protocol is built on UDP, most clients will require Emissary to advertise its support for HTTP/3 using the `alt-svc` response header.
 This header is added to the response of the HTTP/2 and HTTP/1.1 connections.
-When the client sees the `alt-svc` it can choose to upgrade to HTTP/3 and connect to $productName$ using the QUIC protocol.
+When the client sees the `alt-svc` it can choose to upgrade to HTTP/3 and connect to Emissary using the QUIC protocol.

 QUIC requires Transport Layer Security (TLS) version 1.3 to communicate.
-Otherwise, $productName$ will fall back to HTTP/2 or HTTP/1.1, both of which support other TLS versions if client does not support TLS v1.3.
+Otherwise, Emissary will fall back to HTTP/2 or HTTP/1.1, both of which support other TLS versions if client does not support TLS v1.3.
 Due to this restriction, some clients also require valid certificatesand will not upgrade to HTTP/3 traffic with self-signed certificates.

-Because HTTP/3 adoption is still growing and and changing, the $productName$ team will continue update this documentation as features change and mature.
+Because HTTP/3 adoption is still growing and and changing, the Emissary team will continue update this documentation as features change and mature.

-## Setting up HTTP/3 with $productName$
+## Setting up HTTP/3 with Emissary

-To configure $productName$ for HTTP/3 you need to do the following:
+To configure Emissary for HTTP/3 you need to do the following:

 1. Configure `Listener` resources.
 2. Configure a `Host`.